This Day In Writing History

 Paradise Lost was a book-length, blank verse epic poem based on the biblical story of the fall of Adam and Eve, who were tempted by Satan and then expelled from the Garden of Eden by God.

 The poem incorporates paganism and classical Greek references as well as Christianity.
 It deals not only with the Old Testament's book of Genesis, but incorporates elements from both Testaments of the bible and addresses such diverse topics as marriage, politics, monarchy, fate, sin, and death.

 Milton's dazzling work is comprised of twelve "books."
 The first book opens with Satan and his fellow rebel angels in Hell, just after being cast out of Heaven following their defeat in a war with God.

 The last book finds the Archangel Michael telling Adam of the future of the world before leading him and Eve out of the Garden of Eden.
-Though Adam and Eve have lost the physical Paradise, they have gained the opportunity to enjoy a Paradise within themselves, which is "happier farr."
+Though Adam and Eve have lost the physical Paradise, they have gained a Paradise within themselves, which is "happier farr."

 Quote Of The Day

-Today's video features a reading of excerpts from John Milton's classic epic poem, Paradise Lost.
+Today's video features a complete full cast dramatic reading of John Milton's classic epic poem, Paradise Lost.
 Enjoy!